tjrenouard/ADSWeather/README.md

 # ADSWeather

 Arduino library to interface with the Argent Data Systems weather station sensor assembly.
 This is the weather sensor assembly sold by SparkFun at https://www.sparkfun.com/products/8942 This library provides and API so that the weather information wind direction, wind speed, maximum wind speed and rainfall ammount can be read simply from functions.

+This was forked from https://github.com/rahife/ADSWeather to inherit a few fixes.
+I'm modifying it more signifcantly, fixing bugs and extending this to meet my expanded needs.

 Includes examples that interfaces with the SwitchDoc RJ11->Grove adapter here:  https://shop.switchdoc.com/products/weatherrack-interface-board-for-grove-pin-headers-rj11